nivbadli1/cde_12_25_kafka/README.md

-# Apache Kafka — Data Engineering Course
+# Apache Kafka — Cloud&Big Data Engineering Course

 This repository contains course materials, exercises, and solutions for the Apache Kafka module.